 Fire Prevention Week: What You Need to Know September 15, 2020 Share National Fire Prevention Week is October 4-10, 2020.
 Losses caused by fire can be devastating to any organization.
 Between your facility, personal property and monetary items, many assets are at risk for fire damage.
 To assist your organization in taking steps to prevent such a loss, GuideOne has developed an e-book, Fire Safety for Community Organizations, focused on reducing the risk of fire at your facility.
 Topics covered in this e-book include: Arson Prevention – Learn about why organizations are vulnerable, how you can reduce the risk of arson, what general precautions you can take to protect your facility and view an arson prevention checklist.
 Electrical: Fuses – Understand the different types of fuses used in your building, safety precautions to follow, and be informed on electrical inspections.
 Electrical: Common Hazards – There are many electrical hazards that can be easy to identify and control.
 Electrical: Temporary Wiring – Many organizations use extension cords, power strips and adapters for their electrical needs.
 Commercial Kitchen Fire Safety – To ensure safe practices in your kitchen, make sure your organization is educated on fryers and grills, hood and ventilation systems, automatic extinguishing systems and fire extinguishers.
 Sprinkler Systems – Many buildings already have a sprinkler system in place, but it is important to understand proper inspection and servicing practices, as well as maintaining sprinkler heads.
 Regardless of the cause, fires are unpredictable and at times, catastrophic.
 By taking adequate preventative measures, however, your organization can minimize the risk of facing such a loss.
 Use this e-book to help your organization create a fire prevention program.
-Filed under Education Church Small Business Nonprofit Tags Safety & Prevention © 2022 The GuideOne Center for Risk Management, LLC.
+Filed under Education Religious Organizations Small Business Nonprofit Tags Safety & Prevention © 2024 GuideOne Insurance.
+GuideOne® is the registered trademark of the GuideOne Insurance Company.
 All rights reserved.
 This material is for informational purposes only.
 It is not intended to give specific legal or risk management advice, nor are any suggested checklists or action plans intended to include or address all possible risk management exposures or solutions.
 You are encouraged to retain your own expert consultants and legal advisors in order to develop a risk management plan specific to your own activities.